geooo109/GraphDatabasesBattle/src/neo4j/benchmark_run/README.txt

 Note:
-Do not forger to change the output file in the main_neo4j_benchmark.py file
+Do not forget to change the output file in the main_neo4j_benchmark.py file